YAC: Bridging Natural Language and Interactive Visual Exploration with Generative AI for Biomedical Data Discovery: Usage Scenarios

-The researcher has decided they will limit the species to either \textit{Adalie} or \textit{Chinstrap}, but have not decided which one.
-They decide to ask \userprompt{How many penguins are on each island, for each species?} This introduces a new bar chart that reveals that \textit{Adalie} penguins are on three different islands, but \textit{Chinstrap} is only found on one (Figure~\ref{fig:case_study_penguins}c).
+The researcher has decided they will limit the species to either \textit{Adelie} or \textit{Chinstrap}, but have not decided which one.
+They decide to ask \userprompt{How many penguins are on each island, for each species?} This introduces a new bar chart that reveals that \textit{Adelie} penguins are on three different islands, but \textit{Chinstrap} is only found on one (Figure~\ref{fig:case_study_penguins}f).
+They limit species to Adelie since they exist on all islands.
+Since all criteria are met, they download the list of penguins.

-They like the freedom of having multiple islands to select from, but want to make sure the island does not have a confounding effect on bill size.
-At this point in the analysis, the chat interface contains several widgets for updating the visualizations.
-Instead of requesting a new visualization, they swap the data field from \textit{species} to \textit{island} in the scatterplot and CDF visualizations.
-This reveals a similar distribution across all three islands.
-Finally, they make a selection in the scatterplot to only include penguins with a bill size closer to the mean.
-As they make the selection, they watch the bar chart of penguin sex to ensure it stays balanced (Figure~\ref{fig:case_study_penguins}d).
-Now that they have identified a subset of penguins that match their criteria, they download the metadata.